SARARANJBAR/PNTSkullstripInferenceProject/README.md

 6 - deletes all intermediate files

 ##  Requirements
-requires a folder with T2-FLAIR images in nifti format, with an image identifier tag (e.g. FLAIR) in image names.
+1) a folder with T2-FLAIR images in nifti format, with an image identifier tag (e.g. FLAIR) in image names.
+2) previously trained models (available in PNTSkullStrippingProject repository).
+3)
 ##  How to run
 1 - open a terminal window and cd where this file is located